philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

 # Rasterizing-HYSPLIT

-The Hybrid Single-Particle Lagrangian Integrated Trajectory (HYSPLIT) model (Stein et al., 2015) is a used for relating air mass trajectories with the stable isotopic compositions of precipitation (δ^2^H and δ^18^O) .
+The Hybrid Single-Particle Lagrangian Integrated Trajectory (HYSPLIT) model (Stein et al., 2015) is used for relating air mass trajectories with the stable isotopic compositions of precipitation (δ2H and δ18O).
 This workflow manipulates climate data and creates rasterized atmospheric indices from HYSPLIT trajectories.
-The script begins with selecting a study domain around Medford, OR and works through a methodology for running HYSPLIT, summarizing trajectory data into indices, and finally creating rasters.
+The script begins with selecting a study domain around Medford, OR, and works through a methodology for running HYSPLIT, summarizing trajectory data into indices, and finally creating rasters.
 The rasters estimate the air mass conditions impacting the selected study area.

-1. Install and load necessary software
+1. Install and load the necessary software
 2. Run HYSPLIT and obtain trajectory files
 3. Process trajectory files and create rasters from HYSPLIT indices
 4. Conclusion